uclaacm/hack-sprint-w21/session-6-react-navigation-with-data/README.md

 }
 ```

-## Finally, let's pass data between the screens
+## Passing parameters between screens

+Finally, let's pass data between the screens.
 This is done using the second argument of `navigation.navigate`.

 ```jsx
 () => navigation.navigate("List Item", item);